 Statistics from public court records for informational purposes only.
 Not legal advice.
 Past outcomes do not predict future results.
 Consult a licensed attorney for guidance on your case.

-Shenandoah County has a 55.4% dismissal rate for Assault & Battery cases.
-Outcomes can vary significantly across Virginia courts.
-View our Assault & Battery overview page to compare dismissal rates, conviction rates, and case timelines across all jurisdictions.
+Shenandoah County has a 77.8% dismissal rate for Assault & Battery cases.
+Outcomes vary significantly across Virginia courts.
+View the Assault & Battery overview to compare dismissal rates, conviction rates, and case timelines across every jurisdiction.